twk6809/KEN_Protocol/KEN_C_protocol.md

 they might be.
 This is useful information to be included in source code comments.

-The type, or "flavor", of the KEN Basic protocol can be expressed with a two digit hexadecimal number.
+The type, or "flavor", of the KEN Compact protocol can be expressed with a two digit hexadecimal number.
+This is prefaced with the protocol version.
 See below for definitions.

 ### Features Used (set bits to '1' if used) (update)